 Kathy Bruce and Alastair R. Noble, Foldings (1998)

 With Foldings, Bruce and Noble joined forces.
 Six masked dancers wear costumes that are in effect human-size folios across which the pages of Un Coup de Dés have been printed front and back in French.
 As a prerecorded English translation is read by numerous voices corresponding to the changing fonts, the dancers rotate and display the lines being read.
-A performance was given as part of the exhibition A Painter’s Poet, held at the Leubsborf Art Gallery (Hunter College) as part of the Millennium Mallarmé celebrations in New York.
+A performance was given as part of the exhibition A Painter’s Poet, held at the Leubsborf Art Gallery (Hunter College).
+This fell under the aegis of the Millennium Mallarmé celebrations in New York, the poster for which can be seen below overlaying the staging sketches for the performance.
 Later, as part of an installation under the title Navigating the Abyss (Brookdale Community College, Lincroft, New Jersey), the costumes were suspended from the ceiling along with a framed screen mesh reminiscent of Noble’s As if / As If (see above).

 Michael Graeve‘s series of paintings appeared in the group exhibition “On the ashes of the stars …” curated by Michael Graf at Monash University in Australia to explore Mallarmé’s influence on the arts.
 Like many of the works seen so far, Graeve’s is a multiple homage, but his is the first to include composers in a visual medium.
 The series distinctively pays homage to Un Coup de Dés by taking it as an intermediary to John Cage and Pierre Boulez.
 Graeve had found the three of them drawn together in letters between Cage and Boulez in the 1950’s.
 In his website, Graeve writes: